Dead Space (comics): Plot

 At the moment of the planetcrack, the colony's power fails and communications shut down.
 Cameron is killed by a Necromorph in the vents, while Neumann finds Janssen before they discover the P-SEC staff slaughtered.
 Janssen reveals that the Marker symbols are code for a virus that infects and mutates dead bodies.
 They are then attacked by the P-SEC bodies as they are changed into Necromorphs.
-The Necromorphs attack the colony, killing many including Carthusia and Sciarello and converting the suicides.
+The Necromorphs attack the colony, killing many including Carthusia and Sciarello, and converting the suicides.
 The survivors' desperate attempts to escape result in an overloaded shuttle crashing into the shuttle bay, destroying the remaining shuttles.
 Neumann and Janssen head for the communication tower, but discover a mass of organic matter—including the converted body of Cortez—has clogged the system.
 Janssen sacrifices herself to save Neumann from the Necromorphs.
-Deshyanov meanwhile leaves the colony for the planetcrack crater; seeing something in the crater, she jumps to her death.
+Deshyanov meanwhile leaves the colony for the planetcrack crater; and upon seeing something in the crater, jumps to her death.
 The story ends with Neumann concluding his video log; unhinged by recent events, he walks away from the camera telling whoever finds it not to look for him.